LiarPrincess/Violet/Sources/Objects/README_Py.md

 // - evaluating code objects - for example when we call `myObject + 1` where `myObject` is an instance of a class with custom `__add__` magic method let delegate: PyDelegate = …

-// 'PyFileSystem' is responsible for: opening files, stat, listdir etc. let fileSystem: PyFileSystem = …
+// 'PyFileSystem' is responsible for: opening files, stat, readdir etc. let fileSystem: PyFileSystem = …

 Py.initialize(